Conducting UT for Shopping App Revamp

 Alisa, Hai, and I catching up each night to review and discuss the findings from that day.

-7. Solo Reflection and Ideation
+Solo Reflection & Ideation

 I also take some time alone to review my notes and findings, looking for key insights.
 This helps me brainstorm ideas for the next steps.
 Below are examples of my notes from a session with a participant, along with my brainstorming board.

-My quick notes from one of the participants.
+My notes from one of the participants.

 Exploring ideas based on insights from 21 participants.